More from the Love Live series:

 By the end of the first episode, I was confident there would be a lot of things to like about Love Live.
 Unfortunately, there were also a lot of things I thought might have become an issue.

 Sometimes I hate being right.

-Credit where its due, this series tried fixing this.
-Unfortunetly, its attempts weren’t even close to adequate enough.
-At best, Love Live succeeded with giving each girl a character trait but failed at providing a real personality.
+Credit where it’s due, this series tried fixing this.
+Unfortunately, its attempts weren’t even close to adequate enough.
+At best, Love Live succeeded in giving each girl a character trait but failed at providing a real personality.

 There were just too many characters who needed to be dealt with.
 This show could have spent the time to give each girl their own episode arc, but then there would have been no time for a story.